7imbitz/goGO-Dork/DESIGN.md

 - sub-subdomain 		: site:*.*.(domain)
 - github information 	: site:github.com | site:gitlab.com (domain)

+> [!WARNING]
-<p class="callout warning">This tool is still in development stage, there will be error here and there.</p>
+> This tool is still in development stage, there will be error here and there.